Blog / PCB Relay: A Compact Switching/ Power Management Device

 Source: Wikimedia Commons

 Even though they are smaller and have lower voltage ratings, these miniature relays operate like the standard ones.
-They have the following functions that usually depend on their type.

-PCB relay categorization depends on its structure, positioning, application, and contacts.
+PCB relay categorization depends on structure, positioning, application, and contacts.
 Using these factors, we have the following classification of relays.

 Electromagnetic Relays

-Electromagnetic relays contain electrical and mechanical components that work together to move mechanical contact sets when activated.
 The primary part of this system is the electromagnet, which creates a magnetic field to open or shut the contact sets.
-You can use AC or DC in this relay, and the most common kinds are the induction and attraction types.

 An electromagnetic relay